 Sure, we are theatre people - but it’s more than that.
 Our team focuses on creating community and collective care so young artists feel safe to be their most imaginative selves.
 We celebrate authenticity!
 We build our teaching philosophy around the idea of “ubuntu” a South African Zulu phrase that translates, “I am who I am, because of who WE are.”
 By strengthening our creative community and lifting one another up in our theatre practice, we find we are at our best as individual performers.
 When you thrive as a theatre artist, I thrive as a theatre artist; and in turn we all thrive as an ensemble of theatre artists together.

 A limited number of scholarships are available and are awarded based on need.
 To help the most participants possible, most scholarships are partial-tuition awards, though full-tuition scholarships are occasionally awarded.
-Click here to apply.
+Click the button below to apply.

 Stephen Tyler Davis is a Huntsville native who studied theatre at The University of Alabama.
 He has worked as a director, teacher, writer, performer, producer, and designer at colleges, regional theatres, the New York Musical Theatre Festival, and the New York International Fringe Festival.
-Davis directed Theatre Tuscaloosa’s 2019 production of Grease and is directing Theatre Tuscaloosa’s long-awaited production of Mamma Mia!
+Davis directed Theatre Tuscaloosa’s 2019 production of Grease and 2022 production of Mamma Mia!

 Shannon Dionne is from Irondale, AL, and holds a B.A. in Musical Theatre from UA.
 She recently performed in the international tour of Hair.
 Other professional credits include The Marvelous Wonderettes, Ragtime, and Working: The Musical, among others.